Excellence in Research & Development

 These capabilities manifest themselves in our innovative immunoglobulins, specialty plasma products, hemophilia products, breakthrough medicines and treatments for transplant.

-Our world-leading immunoglobulin (lg) franchise is the cornerstone of the I&N therapeutic area.
+Our world-leading immunoglobulin (Ig) franchise is the cornerstone of the immunology therapeutic area.
 Our efforts in this area focus on bringing trusted products and technologies to serve patients with a range of serious immunologic and neurologic diseases, including Primary and Secondary Immunodeficiencies (PID and SID) and Chronic Inflammatory Demyelinating Polyneuropathy (CIDP).
-We are optimizing patient experience and convenience through flexible ways to dose and administer our existing intravenous and subcutaneous plasma-derived products.
+We are optimizing patient experience and convenience through more flexible ways to dose and administer our existing intravenous and subcutaneous plasma-derived products.

 Despite the remarkable advances in solid organ transplantation reflected by improved patient and graft survival rates, the treatment and management of solid organ transplant recipients remains a complex area of modern medicine.
 Organ transplant recipients are required to take life-long immunosuppressive medication to prevent their own immune systems from rejecting the donor organ (allograft).
 While current standard of care is very effective in the prevention and treatment of acute rejection, chronic rejection remains a high unmet medical need and is responsible for most cases of allograft failure.
 Our plasma-derived C1 Esterase Inhibitor (C1-INH) product is currently being investigated in a clinical trial to treat one form of rejection (antibody mediated rejection) in kidney transplant recipients.